Nepherhotep/unwrap_labels/README.md

-# Unwrap Labels - the library to unwrap lines
+# Unwrap Labels - the library to unwrap labels

 Algorithm to unwrap labels using edge markers